 On Plato Street: Memory, Cartesian Knowledge and Spatial Cognition

-In the town where I lived the first years of my life, the world was no more that three blocks long and three blocks wide.
-You could see some of its boundaries from our house, which stood at a corner, a towering mountain at the end of one of the two streets, a tall hedge with fig trees and a ruined timber cottage at the other.
-Places nearby gave it mystery and depth expanding the sense of its physical dimensions; the long sea coast with its warm summer winds, the abandoned railway line, the trickling water creek, the houses of my two aunts, one with its goldfish pond and palm trees, the other with a cascade of rooms and terraces (all jumbled together in my child’s mind) that I still cannot connect or put dimensions on today.
+In the town where I spent the first years of my life, the world was no more than three blocks long and three blocks wide.
+From our corner house, you could glimpse its boundaries: a towering mountain at the end of one street; at the other, a tall hedge threaded with fig trees and a ruined timber cottage.
+Yet places just beyond these edges lent the town mystery and depth, expanding its imagined dimensions—the long coastline shaped by warm summer winds, the abandoned railway line, the trickling creek, and the houses of my two aunts.
+One had a goldfish pond and palm trees; the other unfolded as a cascade of rooms and terraces, a space whose connections and proportions remain elusive in memory.

-But every route seemed to begin from and return to this three-by-three block world, that contained everything inside it with me at its centre.
-Halfway between our house and the coast stood a small white church.
-My grandmother used to take me there during Easter week.
-We approached it through the main avenue of eucalyptus trees that linked the Frankish castle at one end of the town with the sea-port at the other passing outside her house along the way.
-It was a solitary church, invisible from our house in the middle of what looked to me like pastoral land.
-It was half pastoral, half industrial, my father recently said when I brought up the subject.
-Built at the beginning of the twentieth century, the little church was a votive offering to commemorate the night where the factory that previously stood on that land was saved from fire.
-For those Easter ceremonies the church was so packed inside, it was a miracle the heavily laden candle stands never tipped over setting it alight.
-If I were to draw a map of my small three-by-three block world, it would not be easily recognised as a conventional representation with everything joined up.
-I would picture it full of gaps and empty spaces, a patchwork of invisible boundaries and unconnected streets rather than a conventional gridiron town.
+Every path seemed to begin and end within that three-by-three block world, a self-contained universe with me at its centre.
+Halfway to the coast stood a small white church, where my grandmother led me during Easter week.
+We approached along the eucalyptus-lined avenue that stitched the Frankish castle at one end of town to the seaport at the other, passing her house along the way.
+The church stood alone, hidden from our view, in what I once thought was pastoral land—though my father later called it half pastoral, half industrial.
+Built in the early twentieth century, it was a votive offering to mark the night a factory on that very site was spared from fire.
+During Easter rites, the church brimmed with worshippers, so crowded it seemed a miracle the candle-laden stands never toppled and set the place ablaze.
+If I were to draw a map of that small world, it would defy the neatness of a grid: a patchwork of gaps and empty spaces, of invisible boundaries and streets that never quite connect.

-The mysteries of childhood can now be re-imagined through Google Earth and multiple locational devices.
-Transported by way of ‘street view’, I recently took myself to Platonos (Plato) Street, the epicentre of my childhood memories, games and travels .
-Plato, the ancient Greek philosopher, did not mean anything to me back then, but thinking of this now, it is rather a meaningful coincidence that he gave his name to Sophia’s world, my three-by-three block world.
+The mysteries of childhood can now be revisited through Google Earth and its many locational tools.
+Recently, transported by ‘Street View,’ I returned to Platonos (Plato) Street—the epicentre of my childhood games and wanderings.
+Back then, the name Plato meant nothing to me; yet now, it feels like a meaningful coincidence that the philosopher’s name framed Sophia’s world, my three-by-three block universe.
 This was where I first learned to point to things with their name, no matter how different they looked when they cast their long cool evening shadows on the parched walls than what they were in bright sunlight.

-From that first satellite image the town seemed not much wider than I had previously thought; the world seemed to end, and still ends, not far beyond my three-by-three block world, a short distance from Platonos Street and Kanari corner.
-The digital rectilinear grid stretched from north to south.
-Street view parachuted me towards the ground, and there I was next to our house.
+From that first satellite image, the town appeared scarcely larger than I had imagined; the world seemed to end—and still does—a short distance beyond my three-by-three block universe, near the corner of Platonos Street and Kanari.
+The digital grid stretched north to south in perfect lines.
+Then, with a click, Street View dropped me to the ground, and suddenly I was standing beside our house.

-It still stands as I remembered it along with three other houses on the left and another across the street all largely unchanged in all these years.
-But someone has filled in the patio with the orange trees which has now been blocked off by a shop on one side.
-There I lived amongst gossip and lullabies and memories from other worlds that my mother and grandmother recreated through songs and winged words.
+It still stands as I remember it, flanked by three houses on the left and another across the street—largely unchanged after all these years.
+Yet the patio where orange trees once grew has vanished, walled off by a shop that now occupies one side.
+Here I lived among whispers and lullabies, stories carried from distant worlds, conjured by my mother and grandmother through songs and winged words.

-My father, a topographer, frequently travelled, in my mind mapping unknown territories that stretched far away; farmlands, swamps, rivers, Venetian castles and rugged coastlines.
-In summer nights he used to carry me on his shoulders and I marvelled at the huge moonlight shadow we formed as we walked back from my aunt’s labyrinthine house.
+My father, a topographer, often traveled—mapping in my imagination vast, unknown territories: farmlands, swamps, rivers, Venetian castles, and rugged coastlines.
+On summer nights, he would carry me on his shoulders, and I marveled at the immense moonlit shadow we cast as we walked home from my aunt’s labyrinthine house.

-Zooming in and out I approached our house from both streets, absorbing every detail, the doorway, the verandas, the steps the railing in the balconies, the window shutters, the height of the pavement, the distance of the windows from the ground, all of which seem to have shrunk in the meantime.
-I measured my steps, charting the distance between our door and the entrance to the shop on the ground floor, the spot where I sat waiting for the ice cream man who used to wheel his ice-cream tricycle around the town.
-My memories were now digitally ‘enhanced’ by that unusual combination of Google Earth reality and slippery recollections of childhood.
-In vain I tried to get a view of the west-facing veranda, to see the world as I would have seen it from the balcony, a theatre box overlooking the scenography of streets, courtyards and gardens.
-This was a scenography of hide and seek, of witches and wizards with broom sticks, of boys and tomboys kicking stones and climbing the tall trees.
-The more I saw of the fragments it gave me access to, the more Google Earth became an accomplice to the imagination.
-Memories flooded back but not complete, so many unremembered sides, the neighing of horses, the smell of stale wine, the jars of olives, the scent of ripe peaches and melons.
+Zooming in and out, I approached our house from both streets, absorbing every detail—the doorway, the verandas, the steps, the balcony railings, the shutters, the height of the pavement, the windows’ distance from the ground—all of it seeming to have shrunk over time.
+I measured my steps, tracing the space between our door and the shop entrance below, the spot where I once waited for the ice-cream man to wheel his tricycle through town.
+My memories now felt digitally ‘enhanced,’ an uncanny blend of Google Earth’s precision and the slippery recollections of childhood.
+In vain, I tried to glimpse the west-facing veranda, to see the world as I once saw it from that balcony—a theatre box overlooking a scenography of streets, courtyards, and gardens.
+It was a stage for hide-and-seek, for witches and wizards on broomsticks, for boys and tomboys kicking stones and scaling tall trees.
+The more fragments appeared, the more Google Earth became an accomplice to imagination.
+Memories surged back, yet never whole—missing the neighing of horses, the tang of stale wine, jars of olives, and the scent of ripe peaches and melons.

-‘A straight line from our house leads down to that church’ I told my father excitedly later in the week.
-By now my father had lost entirely his sight in one eye and nearly half in the other.
-Although a topographer, he was oblivious to the treasure trove revealed by Google Earth.
-Like me back then he could not walk more than three blocks away, and like an ancient ruin was largely living in the shadows.
-Showing no surprise he exclaimed ‘Oh, I did that plan, I was commissioned to produce a plan, fill it with square blocks, price the plots and drew the street so as to bend around the church and continue on the other side’.
-So he had produced the plan that squared up and divided that unfamiliar territory expanding what was then my three-by-three block ground.
-He had established coordinates locating this land in the world and connecting it to its neighbours in a rational way.
+‘A straight line from our house leads down to that church’ I told my father excitedly later that week.
+By then my father had lost entirely his sight in one eye and nearly half in the other.
+Though a topographer, he remained oblivious to the treasure trove revealed by Google Earth.
+Like me in childhood, he could no longer venture beyong three blocks, living – like an ancient ruin – largely in the shadows.
+Without surprise he replied: ‘Oh, I drew that plan.
+I was commissioned to lay it out, fill it with square blocks, price the plots, bend the street around the church and continue on the other side’.
+It was he who had mapped and divided that unfamiliar territory expanding what was once my three-by-three block world.
+He had inscribed coordinates locating this land within the larger world and linking it rationally to its neighbours.

-Temporally the two events, my current discovery and his plan, which he drafted back then when things did not yet link, were as unconnected as the church and our house.
-Whether labyrinthine or ordered by grids the world was suddenly shrinking back again to Plato Street and our house, where mysterious and imaginative understanding was being overlaid with Cartesian knowledge.
+Temporally, my recent discovery and his long-ago plan—drafted when nothing yet connected for me—were as distant as the church and our house once seemed.
+Whether labyrinthine or ordered by grids, the world now appeared to shrink back to Plato Street and our home, where a realm of mystery and imagination was being overlaid with the certainties of Cartesian knowledge.

 My memories had been broken and patched and broken and patched again by a spatio-temporal cartography and geography beyond simple -comprehension.
-The only non-paradoxical thing I could extract from my refashioned recollections was a picture of the house, and here it is, a gate to the past, the infinite space-time, aligning and misaligning the geo-referenced mind.
+The only certainty I could salvage from my refashioned recollections was an image of the house – here it stands, a gate to the past, to infinite space-time, aligning and misaligning the geo-referenced mind.

 Comments are closed.